Jane Purchases Land

 The land’s seller, Maria Hasbrouck, was the great-granddaughter of New Paltz patentee Abraham Hasbrouck.
 The aerial image below shows the location of the Jane’s land and the approximate boundaries of Abraham’s original village lot, where he settled his family in 1677.[1]

 The fact that Jane Deyo Wynkoop (and, later, her sons) could buy land and own a home in New Paltz in the 19th century was exceptional.
 Undoubtedly, it was a testament to her hard work, careful planning–and, probably, a level of respect in the white community.
 Few other African Americans were as lucky.
 Once the practice of slavery was made illegal in the state, many freed blacks left the area in pursuit of jobs and a better way of life.
-Those who remained often worked as servants in the houses of white families or ended up in the County Poorhouse on the outskirts of New Paltz.[2]
+Those who remained often worked as servants in the houses of white families.
+Those unable to support themselves lived with family or friends or were sometimes to taken to the County Poorhouse on the outskirts of New Paltz.[2]

 The achievements of African Americans in New Paltz like the Wynkoops were surely hard won.